-The MTA uses PKINIT protocol to get a Kerberos Ticket for the specified CMS or other application server (see section 6.4.3).
-The Telephony KDC issues the Kerberos Ticket for a group of one or more CMSs or other application servers, uniquely identified with the pair (Kerberos Realm, CMS Principal Name).
+The MTA uses PKINIT protocol to get a Kerberos Ticket for the specified CMS (see section 6.4.3).
+After the KDC receives a ticket request, it retrieves the MTA FQDN from the provisioning server so that it can verify the request before replying with a ticket.
+The Telephony KDC issues the Kerberos Ticket for a group of one or more CMSs uniquely identified with the pair (Kerberos Realm, CMS Principal Name).

-In the event that different MTA ports are configured for a different group of CMSs or other application servers, the MTA MUST obtain multiple Kerberos Tickets by repeating these call flows for each ticket.
-It is also possible, that the MTA is configured to request Kerberos Tickets from different Telephony KDC servers, depending on the CMS or other application server group.
+In the event that different MTA ports are configured for a different group of CMSs, the MTA MUST obtain multiple Kerberos Tickets by repeating these call flows for each CMS.
+Note that there is no requirement that the MTA obtain all the tickets from a single KDC.

-7.1.1.2.5.2 Call Flows SEC-7,8,9: Establish IPSec SAs with the CMS
+7.1.1.2.5.2 Call Flows SEC-7,8,9: Establish IPsec SAs with the CMS

-The MTA uses the Kerberos Ticket to establish a pair of simplex IPSec Security Associations with the given CMS or other application server.
-In the event that different MTA ports are configured with different CMS or other application server (FQDN) names, multiple sets of SAs will be established (one set for each CMS).
+The MTA uses the Kerberos Ticket to establish a pair of simplex IPsec Security Associations with the given CMS.
+In the event that different MTA ports are configured with different CMS FQDN names, multiple pairs of SAs will be established (one set for each CMS).

-Since a Kerberos Ticket is issued for a group of CMSs or other application servers, it is possible that a single Kerberos Ticket is used to establish more than one set of IPSec SAs.
+When a single Kerberos ticket is issued for clustered Call Agents, it is used to establish more than one pair of IPsec SAs.

-In PacketCable, a CMS or other application server FQDN MAY translate into a list of multiple IP addresses, as would be the case with the NCS clustered Call Agents.
+A CMS FQDN MAY translate into a list of multiple IP addresses, as would be the case with the NCS clustered Call Agents.
 In those cases, the MTA MUST initially establish SAs with one of the IP addresses returned by the DNS Server.
-The MTA MAY also establish SAs with the additional CMS or other application server IP addresses.
+The MTA MAY also establish SAs with the additional CMS IP addresses.

-Additional IPSec SAs with the other IP addresses MAY be established later, as needed (e.g. the current CMS IP address does not respond).
+Additional IPsec SAs with the other IP addresses MAY be established later, as needed (e.g., the current CMS IP address does not respond).